-Biosphere reserve designation would provide international recognition and "oversight" that would support the objectives set out above and the vision of the Sahtugot'ine.
-The Sahtugot'ine support responsible economic development, development that would benefit the residents of the region without harming the ecological values they hold so important, that are so central to their cultural and spiritual well-being.
+Biosphere reserve designation would provide international recognition and "oversight" that would support the objectives set out above and the vision of the Sahtuto'ine.
+The Sahtuto'ine support responsible economic development, development that would benefit the residents of the region without harming the ecological and cultural values they hold so important, that are so central to their cultural and spiritual well-being.
+Biosphere reserve designation would support the vision and aspirations of the Sahtuto'ine in ensuring the ecological integrity of GBL and the GBLW by enabling them to take a greater direct role in stewardship of the region.